kzys/blog/en/content/post/hello.md

 draft = false
 +++

-While Feedly is caching a few test posts and I don't know how to delete them, this is the official first entry of this blog.
+While Feedly caches a few test posts and I don't know how to delete them, this is the official first entry of this blog.

 I was previously blogging at 2016.8-p.info, 2015.8-p.info, 2014.8-p.info...
 This one-blog-per-year experiment allowed me to explore multiple different things:

 - 2008 -- Write my own with Perl + [Catalyst](http://www.catalystframework.org/)